Deportivo Ferrocarril

 Club Social Deportivo Ferrocarril (sometimes referred as Ferrocarril) is a Peruvian football club, playing in the city of Zarumilla, Tumbes, Peru.

 History

 The Club Social Deportivo Ferrocarril was founded on February 12, 1950.

-In 1970 Copa Perú, the club classified to the Regional Stage, but was eliminated by Atlético Torino and Unión Tumán.
+In 1970 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Atlético Torino and Unión Tumán.

-In 2014 Copa Perú, the club classified to the Provincial Stage, but was eliminated by Sport Unión and Sport Municipal.
+In 2014 Copa Perú, the club qualified to the Provincial Stage, but was eliminated by Sport Unión and Sport Municipal.

-In 2016 Copa Perú, the club classified to the Provincial Stage, but was eliminated by Comercial Aguas Verdes.
+In 2016 Copa Perú, the club qualified to the Provincial Stage, but was eliminated by Comercial Aguas Verdes.

-In 2018 Copa Perú, the club classified to the National Stage, but was eliminated when finished in 33rd place.
+In 2018 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 33rd place.

+Rivalries

+Clásico de Zarumilla

+Ferrocarril has had a long-standing rivalry with Sport Bolognesi.
+This rivalry is known as the Clásico de Zarumilla.